 Trump Team Killed Rule Designed To Protect Health Workers From Pandemic Like COVID-19

-When President Trump took office in 2017, his team stopped work on new federal regulations that would have forced the healthcare industry to prepare for an airborne infectious disease pandemic like COVID-19.
+When President Trump took office in 2017, his team stopped work on new federal regulations that would have forced the health care industry to prepare for an airborne infectious disease pandemic such as COVID-19.
 That decision is documented in federal records reviewed by NPR.

-There are still no specific federal regulations protecting healthcare workers from deadly airborne pathogens like influenza, tuberculosis or the coronavirus.
+There are still no specific federal regulations protecting health care workers from deadly airborne pathogens such as influenza, tuberculosis or the coronavirus.
 This fact hit home during the last respiratory pandemic, the H1N1 outbreak in 2009.
-Thousands of Americans died and dozens of healthcare workers got sick.
+Thousands of Americans died and dozens of health care workers got sick.
 At least four nurses died.

-Studies conducted after H1N1 found voluntary federal safety guidelines designed to limit the spread of airborne pathogens in medical facilities often weren't being followed.
-There were also shortages of personal protective equipment (PPE).
+Studies conducted after the H1N1 crisis found voluntary federal safety guidelines designed to limit the spread of airborne pathogens in medical facilities often weren't being followed.
+There were also shortages of personal protective equipment.

 OSHA experts were confident new airborne infectious disease regulations would make hospitals and nursing homes safer when future pandemics hit.
-That's because similar rules had already been created for blood-borne pathogens like Ebola and Hepatitis.
+That's because similar rules had already been created for bloodborne pathogens such as Ebola and hepatitis.

-Those rules, implemented during the HIV-AIDS epidemic, forced the healthcare industry to implement safety plans and buy more equipment designed to protect staff and patients.
+Those rules, implemented during the HIV/AIDS epidemic, forced the health care industry to adopt safety plans and buy more equipment designed to protect staff and patients.

-But making a new infectious disease regulation, affecting much of the American healthcare system, is time-consuming and contentious.
-It requires lengthy consultation with scientists, doctors, other state and federal regulatory agencies, as well as the nursing and hospital industries that would be forced to implement the standard.
+But making a new infectious disease regulation, affecting much of the American health care system, is time-consuming and contentious.
+It requires lengthy consultation with scientists, doctors and other state and federal regulatory agencies as well as the nursing home and hospital industries that would be forced to implement the standard.

 Then came the presidential election.